Skip to main content

 Cost: Free

-AYA is a free, four-week summer intensive academy that accepts 26 high school students from the surrounding community.
+AYA is a free, three-week summer intensive academy that accepts 26 high school students from the surrounding community.
 Students will strengthen their skills in writing, critical thought, public speech and debate, multimedia production, interviewing, and ethnography.
 They get an understanding of USC Annenberg’s undergrad programs and possible careers, as well as the opportunity to meet the school’s innovative scholars advancing issues of race, gender, and ethnicity in communication and journalism.
 They will complete college-level coursework and have access to college advising and essay prep from the USC Annenberg Admissions Team.

 14. CAMP CHLA